Bravo Two Zero: Exfiltration route

 Standard operating procedure mandates that before an infiltration of any team behind enemy lines, an exfiltration route should be planned so that members of the patrol know where to go if they get separated or something goes wrong.
 The plans of the patrol indicated a southern exfiltration route towards Saudi Arabia.
-According to the SAS daily record log kept during that time, a TACBE transmission from the patrol was received on 24 January.
+According to the SAS daily record log kept during that time, a TACBE (Tactical Beacon) transmission from the patrol was received on 24 January.
 The log read "Bravo Two Zero made TACBE contact again, it was reasonable to assume that they were moving south", though in fact the patrol headed north-west towards the Syrian border.
 Coburn's account suggests that during the planning phase of the mission, Syria had been the agreed-upon destination should an escape plan need to be implemented.
 He also suggests that this was on the advice of the officer commanding B Squadron at that time.

 According to Ratcliffe, the change in plan nullified all efforts over the following days by allied forces to locate and rescue the team.
 McNab has been criticised for refusing advice from superiors to include vehicles in the mission (to be left at an emergency pickup point) which would have facilitated an easier exfiltration.
 Another SAS team used Land Rovers in this role when they also had to abandon a similar mission.
 However, it is also suggested that the patrol jointly agreed not to take vehicles because they felt they were too few in number and the vehicles too small (only short-wheelbase Land Rovers were available) to be of use and were ill-suited to a mission that was intended to be conducted from a fixed observation post.